CodeYourFuture/syllabus-archive/others/coding-101.md

 ```

 > If you need single or double quotes _inside the string_, you need to “escape”
 > them by putting a backslash in front of them.
-If you don’t do this, the
+If you don't do this, the
 > JavaScript engine will think the string ends here, because it encounters a
 > quote.

 The most common operation on strings is to append one string to another.
 This is
 called _string concatenation_.
-It’s achieved by the plus (`+`) operator:
+It's achieved by the plus (`+`) operator:

 ```js
 "Hello" + "World" // "HelloWorld"